Bushi (wrestler): Los Ingobernables de Japón (2015–2025)

 In February at Castle Attack, Bushi competed in a three-way match against El Desperado and El Phantasmo for the vacant IWGP Junior Heavyweight Championship, though the match was won by Desperado.
 In June, Bushi, Sanada and Naito failed to capture the NEVER Openweight 6-man tag-team championships from Chaos.
 In November, Bushi competed in the Best of the Super Juniors tournament, but finished with 10 points (5 wins and 6 losses), failing to advance to the finals.
-At Wrestle Kingdom 16, Bushi teamed with his L.I.J teammates against The United Empire, losing on night one, but winning on night 2.
+At Wrestle Kingdom 16, Bushi teamed with his L.I.J teammates against United Empire, losing on night one, but winning on night 2.
 On night 3, L.I.J defeated Pro Wrestling Noah's Kongo stable in a ten-man tag-team match.
 In March, Bushi competed in the New Japan Cup, but lost in the first round to Will Ospreay.
 In May, Bushi competed in the Best of the Super Juniors tournament, competing in the B Block.
 Bushi finished his tournament campaign with 8 points, failing to advance to the finals.
+In November, Bushi teamed with new LIJ stablemate, Titán, and the duo challenged Catch 2/2 (Francesco Akira and TJP) for the IWGP Junior Heavyweight Tag Team Championships, however the duo were unsuccessful in capturing the titles.
+Later in the month, the duo teamed in the Super Junior Tag League, finishing with 12 points, thus failing to advance to the finals.

+On January 4 at Wrestle Kingdom 17, Bushi teamed with Tetsuya Naito and Sanada, losing to Shota Umino, Hiroshi Tanahashi and Bushi's trainer Keiji Muto, in Muto's NJPW final retirement match.
+Later in the month, at Night 2 of Wrestle Kingdom 17 in Yokohama Arena, Bushi lost to Pro Wrestling Noah's Tadasuke.
+In May, Bushi competed in the 2023 Best of the Super Juniors tournament, fighting in the B Block.
+Bushi scored just 4 points, thus finishing bottom of his block and failing to advance to the semi-finals.

+On April 16, 2025, it was announced that NJPW had granted Bushi his release from the promotion and would be finishing up with NJPW at the Wrestling Dontaku series the next month.
+Bushi's final match as an NJPW talent took place at Wrestling Dontaku: Night 2 on May 4 where he teamed with Tetsuya Naito Shingo Takagi, and Hiromu Takahashi to defeat Shota Umino, Tomohiro Ishii and Just 4 Guys' Taichi and Taka Michinoku.

+Independent circuit (2025–present)

+On July 25, 2025, Bushi and Tetsuya Naito made their first post-NJPW appearance at Revolution Pro Wrestling (RevPro)'s event Summer Sizzler as Los Tranquilos de Japon, where they defeated Kieron Lacey and Mark Trew.